3 Truths About Communicating With the “Difficult” Client

 Here are a few truths about challenging clients and tips to effectively communicate with them.
 Just remember that, no matter what your feelings are about difficult clients, business is business!

-1. TRUTH: Your attitude is the key to de-escalating a situation.
+1. Your attitude is the key to de-escalating a situation.

-2. TRUTH: Difficult clients doesn't want to know what your policy states; they want to know how you can solve their problem.
+2. Difficult clients don't want to know what your policy states; they want to know how you can solve their problem.